This article will explain how to use and customize the "Login & Registration Form" element from Thrive Architect.

-This will open up the list of available options that can be performed after someone successfully logs in.
+If you click on the first field here, a pop-up will open up, with all of the available options that can be performed after someone successfully logs in:

 You will be taken back to the “Main Options” sidebar, where you can add the redirect URL as shown below:

-Show success notification: if you select this option, you have the option of displaying a “success message” for the user:
+After choosing one, you have the option of displaying a “success message” for the user, by activating this option:

-The message can be set from the “Main Options” sidebar:
+The message can be set using this field: